konveyor/konveyor.github.io/content/Forklift/MigratingVMs/migrateCLI.md

 ---

 Follow the steps below to migrate virtual machines (VMs) to KubeVirt using the command line (CLI) by creating Forklift custom resources (CRs) and specifying:
-* A name for cluster-scoped CRs
+* A name for cluster-scoped CRs.
-* A name and a namespace for namespace-scoped CRs
+* A name and a namespace for namespace-scoped CRs.

 **Prerequisites**

 * Must be logged in as a user with cluster-admin privileges.

 * **VMware only:**
   * Must have the vCenter SHA-1 fingerprint.
   * Must create a VMware Virtual Disk Development Kit (VDDK) image in a secure registry that is accessible to all clusters.

 **Procedure**
-1. Create a Secret manifest for the source provider credentials:
+1. Create a secret manifest for the source provider credentials:
 ```
 $ cat << EOF | kubectl apply -f -
 apiVersion: v1